Table of Contents

-The Dynamic Disk is a physical disk that manages its volumes by using LDM database.
 What is the LDM database?
-LDM is an acronym of Logical Disk Manager, and it is a hidden database which size is 1MB at the end of the Dynamic Disk.
-The 1MB space records all the information of the volumes on a single disk, and also holds some related information on each dynamic disk.
-Such as Drive Letter, Volume Label, the begin sector of Volume, Volume size, the file system of Volume, and the current dynamic disk is which one and so on.
+LDM is an acronym of Logical Disk Manager, and it is a 1MB hidden database at the end of the dynamic disk.
+The 1MB database records all the information of the volumes on a single disk, and also holds some related information on each dynamic disk, such as drive letter, volume label, the beginning sector of the volume, volume size, the file system of Volume, the current dynamic disk and so on.

-Each dynamic disk will hold a these information mentioned if there are several dynamic disk on your computer.
+Each dynamic disk will hold the mentioned information if there are several dynamic disks on your computer.
 This means that all dynamic disks are interrelated.
-The relevance of each dynamic disk let you will see a "Missing" disk which is shown in Windows Disk Management if you remove a dynamic disk from your system.
-All this is saved in LDM database, so LDM database is vary important the same as Partition Table of Basic Disk.
+The relevance of each dynamic disk allows you to see a "Missing" disk shown in Windows Disk Management when you remove a dynamic disk from your system.
+All this will be saved in the LDM database, which makes LDM database as the same important as partition table of a basic disk.
 You can know clearly as follows:

-The blue area at the beginning of Dynamic Disk is the MBR which saves the information of the Partition Table on the disk.
-This partition table is not the same as one of Basic Disk.
-Its main function is to make Windows and Other Disk Manager can know the disk is a dynamic disk instead of an empty disk.
-The blue at the end of the above is the LDM database.
+The blue area at the beginning of dynamic disk is the MBR which saves the information of the partition table on the disk.
+This partition table is not the same as the ones of a basic disk.
+Its main function is to make Windows and other disk managers know the disk is a dynamic disk, not an empty disk.
+And the blue area at the end of the dynamic disk is the LDM database.

 Basic Disk Storage